whaynes/STCW23/jekyll/_assessments/OICEW-4-1D.md

     * the Reverse Osmosis watermaker

 *  {% do monitor, monitor %} the level in the potable water tanks
-*  {% do change over, shiftchangeover %} potable and distilled tank suction and discharge valves as required
+*  {% do shiftchangeover, change over %} potable and distilled tank suction and discharge valves as required
-*  {% do test, evaluateinspecttest %} distillate chemical salinity
+*  {% do evaluateinspecttest, test %} distillate chemical salinity
 * record operating conditions on the *Evaporator Oiler's log*
 {% endcapture %}
 {{ behavior | markdownify }}